Is this a valid address?: 399 Judson Street Lynden, WA 98264

 - Geocoding is not a substitute for validation and will lead to over-validation of addresses.

-If you’re interested in a true address validation solution, check out our Address Validation API which provides coverage in every country and territory in the world.
+If you’re interested in a true address validation solution, check out our Address Risk API which provides coverage in every country and territory in the world.
 In fractions of a second, the API minimizes the noise that comes with messy address data, and returns a normalized address, an is-valid flag, geo-coordinates, and a permanent unique identifier.
 Our customers have found these features valuable in helping them fight fraud and reduce fulfillment costs associated with undeliverable addresses.
 In the next post in this series on address validation, we’ll dive into the challenges and benefits of unique identifiers.